darklang/philip2/README.md

 - We should add an ability to target "flavors": whether the generated code uses functions and modules from Bucklescript functions, OCaml pervasives, Jane Street Base, or ported Elm libraries.

+# License

+Files in the toplevel directory use the [MIT](https://github.com/darklang/philip2/blob/master/LICENSE) license.
+Elm.ml is somewhat based on avh4/elm-format, which has a [BSD](https://github.com/avh4/elm-format/blob/master/LICENSE).
+Some functions in [useful_ocaml/Porting.ml](https://github.com/darklang/philip2/blob/master/useful_ocaml/Porting.ml) are based on elm/core ([BSD](https://github.com/elm/core/blob/1.0.0/LICENSE)), and from the \*.Extra packages in elm-community, which use a [BSD](https://github.com/elm-community/string-extra/blob/master/LICENSE) license).
+Others may derive from elsewhere and have unclear providence.